Injury Attorneys | Restoring LivesTM

 Medical malpractice cases are challenging.
 Due to the nature of medicine, there are many factors that add layers of complexity to a case.
-For example, there is an inherent risk in any medical procedure, healthcare providers are very well-protected, and there can be a lot of questions about who is actually liable for injuries in a medical setting.
+There is an inherent risk in any medical procedure, healthcare providers are very well-protected, and there can be a lot of questions about who is actually liable for injuries in a medical setting.

 For someone who’s already facing a sudden, dramatic change to their health, pursuing a medical malpractice case can be overwhelming.

 If you are proceeding with a medical malpractice case in the state of Indiana, you need to move quickly the moment you realize you have a case.
 Each state has a statute of limitations during which medical malpractice cases must be filed, and any mistakes or delays could result in a delay in your recovery or being outright barred from recovering damages at all.

 The deadline for victims to file a lawsuit, including in cases of medical malpractice, is called the statute of limitations.
 If victims don’t file their case within the prescribed time frame, they lose the right to sue, with a few exceptions.

 The statute of limitations for medical malpractice cases are often shorter than in other personal injury cases, and there are special requirements that must be fulfilled before a patient can sue.
 These requirements include where the claim is filed, what kind of paperwork needs to be filled out, and other requirements your attorney will walk you through.

 In Indiana, adult patients who are injured as a result of medical malpractice have two years from the date of the procedure to file their lawsuit.
 In most cases, the time starts when the healthcare provider either makes an error or fails to prevent an event that causes a medical injury.

 If the injured patient was younger than six years old when the malpractice occurred, then the parents or guardians of the child have until the child turns eight to sue for medical malpractice.
 These years can go by quickly, and it can often take a full two or three years for a medical malpractice case to go through the system.